D-Tony2020/Interactive-Lab-Hub/Lab 1/README.md

 ![Storyboard 6](https://github.com/thomknoe/Interactive-Lab-Hub/blob/Fall2025/Lab%201/Storyboards/Storyboard_6.jpg)
 ![Storyboard 7](https://github.com/thomknoe/Interactive-Lab-Hub/blob/Fall2025/Lab%201/Storyboards/Storyboard_7.jpg)

-_**AI Usage:** Storyboard 7 generated using ChatGPT (Dall-E).
-All original artifacts preserved._
+<mark> _**AI Usage:** Storyboard 7 generated using ChatGPT (Dall-E).
+All original artifacts preserved._ </mark>

-_**Original Prompt:** "My team and I are creating a wearable prototype that lights up whenever it detects someone nearby that has something in common with you...Give me a storyboard of this happening at a music festival and necklace for form of prototype."_
+<mark> _**Original Prompt:** "My team and I are creating a wearable prototype that lights up whenever it detects someone nearby that has something in common with you...Give me a storyboard of this happening at a music festival and necklace for form of prototype."_ </mark>

 Present your ideas to the other people in your breakout room (or in small groups).
 You can just get feedback from one another or you can work together on the other parts of the lab.

 \*\***Summarize feedback you got here.**\*\*

-We held a collaborative conversation and ideation session with our team members.
+<mark> We held a collaborative conversation and ideation session with our team members.
 They proposed ideas, critiqued each other’s suggestions, and discussed the feasibility of implementing the technology itself.
 We explored different settings and technologies that could facilitate such a spontaneous protocol that also infered similarities from the user.
-Considering the vast amount of data each user would need to provide and the proximity to the device would have to perform meaningfully, technologies like AI and computer vision were also considered.
+Considering the vast amount of data each user would need to provide and the proximity to the device would have to perform meaningfully, technologies like AI and computer vision were also considered. </mark>

-Initially, the wearable was conceived for private settings like homes or domestic spaces, but it evolved into a more public-facing device for social engagement.
+<mark> Initially, the wearable was conceived for private settings like homes or domestic spaces, but it evolved into a more public-facing device for social engagement.
 We discussed dating and matchmaking as a use case, but the complexity was deemed too challenging and could lead to more cumbersome interactions.
 We also explored the idea of color-coding emotions, but it too was deemed improbable for a wearable device.
-After discussing various topics and potential use cases, we narrowed them down to the ones we’re representing in this lab assignment: meeting someone out on a run, meeting someone in a café, or meeting someone waiting for public transit.
+After discussing various topics and potential use cases, we narrowed them down to the ones we’re representing in this lab assignment: meeting someone out on a run, meeting someone in a café, or meeting someone waiting for public transit. </mark>

 ![Proccess 1](https://github.com/thomknoe/Interactive-Lab-Hub/blob/Fall2025/Lab%201/Process/Process_1.jpg)
 ![Proccess 2](https://github.com/thomknoe/Interactive-Lab-Hub/blob/Fall2025/Lab%201/Process/Process_2.jpg)